RameezHaniff/Genshin-Impact-Calculator/README.md

 # About this project
 Genshin Damage Calculator is a tool aimed to visualize the damage number dealt by characters in Genshin Impact.
-This project is built in the angular framework.About Genshin Damage
+This project is built in the angular framework.
 As this is a tool to cater to every character in the game, it is difficult to develop all characters at once.
 So I have decided to develop character additions in batches of 4.
 Currently the only available characters are Amber, Barbara, Bennett and Beidou.
 More additions will be made with each version.

 This project is intended to work with the [Genshin Impact API](https://github.com/RameezHaniff/Genshin-Impact-Calculator-Web-API.git) which I have also developed.